KBSummers/hackthebox_public/machines/RedPanda/README.md

 ![Export](https://github.com/KBSummers/HackTheBoxWriteups/blob/main/machines/RedPanda/images/user_stats_export.gif)

 After further digging around with the search utility, we find that it may be vulnerable to an SSTI injection.
-This will allow us to inject a malicous payload into a template, possible allowing us to generate remote code execution on the server side.
+This will allow us to inject a malicious payload into a template, possible allowing us to generate remote code execution on the server side.
 We test that theory by entering *{7+7} to see a result of 14 in the search query:

 ![SSTI check](https://github.com/KBSummers/HackTheBoxWriteups/blob/main/machines/RedPanda/images/ssti_check.gif)